 “What’s her face, doesn’t have a bedtime.”

-War that I am losing because my child inherited every ounce of my stubbornness and then managed to do an even better job at being stubborn than I do!
+I am losing a war because my child inherited every ounce of my stubbornness and then managed to do an even better job at being stubborn than I do!

 My childhood trauma taught me many lies, one being that everyone ALWAYS has to be happy with me.

 What does the authoritarian parent look like

-The fact that you require them to be home at 11 because they are driving (and are legally required by the State of Montana to be home), makes you a controlling monster who missed her calling of drill sergeant.
+The fact that you require them to be home at 11 because they are driving (and are legally required by the State of Montana to be home), makes you a controlling monster who missed her calling of a drill sergeant.

-Breaking an abuse cycle is a complicated endeavor, but it is possible to do (even when you resort to telling your child to do something because you said so…).
+Breaking an abuse cycle is a complicated endeavor, but it is possible to do it (even when you resort to telling your child to do something because you said so…).

 What does the authoritative parent look like

 Authoritative parenting is not too hot or too cold, too big or too small, or too controlling or too enabling.

 It sounds like I am an authoritative parent (which is what I strive for), but the problem is that it is hard to be consistent when anxiety is pulling you in multiple directions.
-Here are a few things that will help!

 Three things you can do today